G-K-Harish/Global_seismic_trends/README.md

 Earthquake data pipeline and analysis — USGS API → Python/Pandas → MySQL → SQL analysis → Streamlit dashboard, covering 5 years of global seismic activity.

 ## Overview
-I pulled earthquake records from the USGS API, cleaned and engineered features on top of them with Python/Pandas, loaded the result into MySQL, ran SQL analysis, and built a Streamlit dashboard to explore the findings.
+I pulled earthquake records from the USGS API, cleaned and engineered features on top of them with Python/Pandas, loaded the results into MySQL, ran SQL analysis, and built a Streamlit dashboard to explore the findings.

 ## Tech stack
 Python, Pandas, NumPy, Requests, Regex, MySQL, SQLAlchemy, PyMySQL, Plotly, Streamlit